Ouida Ramón-Moliner: Career

 She emigrated to Canada in 1956, and began her career at Montreal General Hospital and helped Wilder Penfield to perform awake crainotomies keeping patients awake to locate where exactly there were suffering from epilepsy.
 Ramón-Moliner prepared for awake craintonmies by constructing a small tent for her and the patient to talk directly with each other and using a light would show the patient a stack of word-picture cards.
 She also worked with the anaemia cure pioneer Harold Griffith.
 Ramón-Moliner went on to work at Georgetown University Hospital in Washington, D.C., and participated in the first mechanical surgeries for mechanical hear-valves.
 When First Lady Jacqueline Kennedy gave birth to John F. Kennedy Jr., she was the anaesthetist on call, and requested the head of department to do the delivery.

 Ramón-Moliner was then appointed the first woman anaesthetist at Université Laval, and later joined the teaching staff of the Faculty of Medicine and Health Sciences (CHUS) at the Université de Sherbrooke in 1967.
 She worked in Sherbrooke until 1995.
 Ramón-Moliner did not make any official retirement following her no longer practising medicine.
 She served on CHUS' user committee, and assisted in the establishment of the Massawippi Water Protection group, of which she served as president.
 Ramón-Moliner assisted in her friends in getting around the medical system such as driving them to appointments.
 She earned the Quebec Lieutenant Governor's Seniors Medal in 2012.

 Personal life

 She was married to the Spanish-born neuroscientist Enrique Ramón-Moliner.
-There were four children of the marriage.
+There were four children from the marriage.
 Ramón-Moliner was diagnosed with aggressive pancreatic cancer and died at her home in North Hatley, Quebec, on 21 February 2020.
 She was given a non-religious informal remembrance service in front of more than 200 individuals at the Unitarian Universalist Church eight days later.